luispabon/sway-ubuntu/README.md

 sudo ninja -C build uninstall
 ```

-If you deleted the `build` folder on the app, simply build the app again before running the command above.
+If you deleted the `build` folder on the app, simply build the app again (on the same version as before) before running the command above.

-# wlroots dependencies
+# wlroots & seatd dependencies

-This goes without saying, but if you're updating `wlroots` make sure it's built first so that any of the other apps that link against it (like `sway`) have the right version to link against instead of linking against the version you're replacing.
+This goes without saying, but if you're updating `wlroots` or `seatd` make sure they're built first (`seatd`, then `wlroots`) so that any of the other apps that link against it (like `sway`) have the right version to link against instead of linking against the version you're replacing.

 # Screen sharing